 This registry was introduced after the increase of reported cases of minors sexually assaulted at schools and daycare centres.
 With this registry, schools and daycare could be more careful in selecting teachers and workers as well as ensuring the safety of minors.

-We can see that a lot of efforts made to reduce our national debt and helping low-income group.
+We can see a lot of efforts have been made to reduce our national debt and to help low-income group.
 Apart from that, PH also works really hard on 1MDB investigation and we all can start to see the result already.